holochain/holochain-rust/doc/holochain_101/src/zome/zome_functions.md

 Recall that Zomes will be written in diverse programming languages, any one that compiles to WebAssembly.
 Towards the bottom of this article, "Building in Rust" gives examples of what writing functions in Rust will be like.
 It is difficult to show what a function in WASM looks like, since even the "human-readable" version of WASM, WAT, is not highly readable.

-## DNA, Zomes, Capabilities, and Functions
+## DNA, Zomes, Functions, Traits, and Capabilities

 When Holochain loads a DNA file, to start an instance from it, it expects the presence of one or more Zomes in the definition.
-Here is a skeletal (incomplete) DNA JSON file that can illustrate this:
+Here is a skeletal (incomplete) DNA JSON file to illustrate this:

 ```json
 {